 Disclosure and Discrimination

 Hepatitis C is not classified as a sexually transmissible infection (STI) therefore any worker who has been diagnosed should not be prevented from working.
 Sex industry business owners or managers have no valid reason to know the hepatitis C status of sex workers.
 Disclosure of hepatitis C to management or co-workers within the sex industry can create discrimination and sanctions including dismissal.
 Sex workers who are unfairly dismissed as a result of their hepatitis C status may want to seek legal advice.
-Hepatitis C discrimination is covered under the Disability Discrimination Act 1992 which ‘prohibits discrimination on the basis of disability’ or impairment.
+Hepatitis C discrimination is covered under the Federal Disability Discrimination Act 1992 which ‘prohibits discrimination on the basis of disability’ or impairment.
+Some states and territories may also consider people with hepatitis C to have a disability under the state-based anti-discrimination legislation.
+For more information on what you can do if you are experiencing hepatitis C discrimination, contact your local sex worker organisation.